The Lass of Roch Royal

-"The Lass of Roch Royal" (Roud 49) is Child ballad number 76, existing in several variants.
+"The Lass of Roch Royal" (Roud 49, Child 76) is an English-language folk song, existing in several variants.

 Synopsis

 A woman comes to Gregory's castle, pleading to be let in; she is either pregnant or with a newborn son.
 His mother turns her away; sometimes she tells her that he went to sea, and she goes to follow him and dies in shipwreck.
 Gregory wakes and says he dreamed of her.
 He chases her, finds her body, and dies.